ChrisDumont/cfengine-snippets/UseClassesWithCare/README.md

 #### Notes
 Intended audience: those already comfortable with cfengine.
 These scripts, of necessity, run as root and change important things on the system it's run on.
 The 'approx' package is installed and removed, /etc/passwd and /etc/group are directly edited.
 If you're not comfortable with that either review these scripts closely or run them on a throwaway box or virtual server.

 I use Debian so some paths and conventions may be specific to that distro.
 Due to a slight incompatibility between Debian Buster and cfengine3-3.12 warnings (W: ... --force-yes ... --allow...) will likely be issued.
 They are, indeed, warnings and can be safely ignored.
+UPDATE: My bad.
+The warning was issued due to my running a mix of cfengine 3.9 (Stretch) and 3.12 (Buster).
+I had mistakenly used the 3.9 version of the /var/lib/cfengine3/modules/ tree.
+The 3.12 version has updated the options to apt-get such that there are no more warnings.

 Options to run the script:
 ```